themayursinha/blog/_posts/2025-10-10-vibe-engineering.md

 ---
 layout: post
 title: Vibe Engineering
+subtitle: "Why intent, taste, and judgment matter more than prompt velocity in AI-assisted engineering."
 categories: [ai]
-tags: [ai]
-description: Vibe Engineering
+tags: [ai, llms, software-engineering, vibe-coding, agentic-coding]
+description: "Vibe coding ships fast and breaks things.
+Vibe engineering keeps the speed but adds the discipline that makes software survive contact with production."
-share-img: /img/matrix.png
+share-img: /img/vibe-engineering.svg
 related_posts:
   - Designing a living ecosystem of AI agents
   - Why Transformer LLMs are better at finding code vulnerabilities than classical neural networks
-  - Reframing Application Security - A Developer Experience Perspective
+  - Reframing Application Security
 ---

-## Stop Vibe coding: Why true engineers are now doing Vibe engineering

-Everyone is talking about using AI to write software.
-It’s fast, it’s exciting, and it changes how we work.
-But how you use AI matters a lot.
-If you use it the wrong way, you create a huge mess.

-There are two main ways to work with AI tools like Large Language Models (LLMs) and **coding agents**.

-### The fast, loose way: Vibe coding

-**Vibe coding** is the name for the widely established, fast, loose, and irresponsible way of building software with AI.
-It originated as playful experimentation that quickly crept into critical workflows.
-This approach is entirely prompt-driven and pays no attention to how the code actually works.

-It is tempting because of its speed.
-You drop in a prompt, get runnable code, and ship it quickly.
-Vibe coding thrives early in a project when there is no existing code, no test suite, and no edge cases to worry about.

-However, once you are pushing to production, prototyping your way through a sprint can invite regressions, brittle logic, and security gaps.
-This approach breaks down when correctness, maintainability, and scalability are at stake.
-What felt like momentum quickly becomes expensive technical debt.
-Teams are often left cleaning up after code that looked fine but failed under pressure.
-For example, a generated feature might lack an authorization check, leading to bugs where users access admin-only functionality, especially if no tests were written to catch the issue.

-### The professional way: Vibe engineering

-**Vibe Engineering** is proposed as the approach on the opposite end of the spectrum.
-This is a different, harder, and more sophisticated way of working with AI tools to build production software.

-The solution to the failures of vibe coding is not to reject AI, but to evolve how it is used.
-Vibe engineering involves seasoned professionals accelerating their work with LLMs while staying proudly and confidently **accountable** for the software they produce.
+There are two ways to use AI for coding.
+One is fast, loose, and increasingly common.
+The other is harder, slower in the short term, and the only one that scales.

+**Vibe coding** is the first: prompt, generate, ship.
+It works beautifully in a prototype with no users, no tests, and no existing architecture.
+It falls apart in production, where generated code has to fit a system, respect security boundaries, and keep working under load.
+The damage is rarely visible on day one.
+It shows up six months later as an authorization bug, a brittle abstraction, or a feature no one can maintain.

-This sophisticated approach retains the generative power of AI but embeds it within **structure, intent, and constraint**.
-The human developer takes on a new role: they define behavior, specify constraints, and orchestrate specialized agents not just to generate code, but to engineer software.
+**Vibe engineering** is the second.
+It keeps the generative speed of AI but embeds it in structure, intent, and accountability.
+The human is still responsible for the result.
+The AI is an accelerator, not an author.

+{% include figure.html src="/img/vibe-engineering.svg" label="Fig. 1 · Vibe Coding vs. Vibe Engineering" caption="Vibe coding ships fast and accumulates debt.
+Vibe engineering adds constraints before generation so the output fits the system." alt="Comparison of vibe coding and vibe engineering workflows" %}

+## The difference is curatorship

-Instead of vaguely prompting "write a billing function," developers must guide the AI with explicit context, such as: “Extend the existing `processInvoice()` logic to support usage-based tiers.
-Use `formatCurrency()` from utils.
-Apply the same access checks used in `subscriptions.ts`”.
-This ensures the AI operates within boundaries, with context and accountability, rather than "freelancing".
+A vibe coder asks the model to write a billing function.
+A vibe engineer asks the model to extend the existing `processInvoice()` logic to support usage-based tiers, using `formatCurrency()` from utils and applying the same access checks as `subscriptions.ts`.
+The second prompt is longer because the human has already done the thinking.

-The result is code that not only works but **fits** the existing system, respects established patterns, includes tests from the start, and assumes secure defaults.

-### How to master Vibe engineering

-Working productively with LLMs on non-toy projects is considered *difficult*, and demands that the human participant operate "at the top of your game".
-AI tools **amplify existing expertise**; the more skills and experience a software engineer has, the faster and better the results they can get from LLMs and coding agents.

-Here are the key practices central to Vibe engineering:
+This is the shift.
+The valuable work moves from typing syntax to defining context.
+The engineer becomes a curator: choosing constraints, setting standards, and verifying that the output belongs in the codebase.

+AI tools amplify expertise.
+They do not replace it.
+A senior engineer with a clear model of the system will get far more from an LLM than a junior engineer throwing prompts at it, because the senior knows what to specify, what to reject, and what to test.

+## Five practices that make the difference

-1.  **Think beyond the task, think about the system** Planning in advance is critical.
-You should iterate on a high-level plan before handing off the coding task to the agent.
-Think systemically about what part of the system needs to evolve cleanly and durably to support a change.
+1. **Plan before generating.** Iterate on a high-level plan before handing work to the agent.
+The plan should answer what part of the system must change, what invariants must hold, and what success looks like.

-2.  **Codify the rules you want AI to follow**
-    Define the architectural standards, style conventions, abstraction boundaries, and naming rules that your AI must follow.
-This ensures the AI writes like a team member, operating within context and accountability.
+2. **Codify the rules.** Write down architectural standards, style conventions, abstraction boundaries, and security defaults.
+Feed them to the agent as context.
+The AI should write like a member of the team, not a freelancer guessing at your preferences.

-3.  **Adopt Test-Driven Development (TDD)**
-    A robust, stable, and comprehensive test suite allows agentic coding tools (like Claude Code and Codex CLI) to "fly" with the work.
-TDD forces clarity by transforming uncertainty into executable expectations.
-Prompt the AI to generate tests that describe the feature’s expected behavior *before* writing implementation code; this exposes assumptions and vague logic early.

-4.  **Manage and orchestrate agents**
+3. **Tests first.** Generate tests that describe expected behavior before generating implementation.
+Tests turn vague intent into executable constraints.
+They also give the agent a feedback loop it can run against.

-    Getting good results from a coding agent feels like a "very weird form of management" or collaboration.
-You must provide clear instructions, ensure the necessary context, and deliver actionable feedback on what they produce.
-The developer is managing a "growing army of weird digital interns".
+4. **Manage the agent.** Working with a coding agent is a strange form of delegation.
+Provide clear instructions, the right context, and specific feedback on output.
+Treat it like a talented intern who needs direction, not a replacement for judgment.

-5.  **Direct the AI toward reuse and improvement** Guide the AI toward the current and clean parts of your codebase, explicitly referencing reusable components and utility functions.
-You should encourage the agent to evaluate and proactively improve components if it identifies outdated logic or duplication.
+5. **Direct toward reuse.** Point the agent at clean, current parts of the codebase.
+Reference existing utilities and patterns.
+Good vibe engineering produces code that feels like it was written by the team, not imported from a different project.

+## Why this matters now

+The pressure to ship with AI is real.
+Competitors are moving faster.
+Tools are getting better.
+But the organizations that win will not be the ones that generate the most code.
+They will be the ones that generate the right code, within boundaries, with tests and accountability.

+Vibe coding feels like acceleration.
+Vibe engineering is acceleration with guardrails.
+The first gets you a demo.
+The second gets you a product.